 At Box UK we receive much of our online traffic (and subsequent enquiries) from organic sources, and wanted to do everything we could to ensure our site was prepared for the Core Web Vitals update, in line with our agile approach that promotes continuous iteration and improvement at every level of the organisation.

 In just a few days we had taken the site’s scores against key performance metrics from the 20s and 30s up to 90+.
-In this post I’ll take you through the key points of this journey, explaining some of the major activities we undertook and how our approach helped ensure maximum impact and value was delivered, as quickly as possible.
+In this post I’ll take you through the key points of this journey, explaining some of the major activities we undertook that you can apply to improve your own CWV scores and how our approach helped ensure maximum impact and value was delivered, as quickly as possible.

 Our first action was to look at how the fonts were being loaded across the site, as this is managed by a third-party service and some of the default decisions were negatively impacting performance.
 We made a number of changes to optimise how the fonts are configured, which Harry Roberts has written about in more detail on the CSS Wizardry site (where you can also find lots of useful advice on a range of other specific performance issues).